 In addition to criminal investigations and trials, DNA can also be used to exonerate wrongly accused individuals (see DNA as an Exoneration Tool).
 This is particularly important for those convicted of serious crimes solely on the basis of eyewitness testimony, which is not always reliable.
 More than 250 people have been exonerated through post-conviction DNA tests, according to the Innocence Project.

 Also, DNA can be used to determine paternity in child support cases; to identify the remains of crime and accident victims; and to conduct genealogical research.

 Learn More About DNA Evidence with a Free Case Review

 Is DNA evidence being used against you in your pending criminal case?
 If so, or if you are just curious to learn more about the logistics of a DNA-based prosecution, you can by contacting a local criminal defense attorney.
 An attorney in your state will be able to explain the concepts of DNA testing, the accuracy of the test, and much more.
-Get a free case analysis today.
+Get a free case review today.